Published: 07 October 2020

 (Farrell & Dempsey 2013; Koutoukidis, Stainton & Hughson 2017)

 One of the most common complications following surgery is constipation.
-Therefore education on strategies to relieve and prevent constipation is essential.
+Therefore, education on strategies to relieve and prevent constipation is essential.

-The patient should be encouraged to mobilise early and to ensure that once they can tolerate diet and fluids, they maintain an adequate fluid intake and eat foods high in fibre (Koutoukidis, Stainton & Hughson 2017).
+The patient should be encouraged to mobilise early to ensure that once they can tolerate diet and fluids, they maintain adequate fluid intake and eat foods high in fibre (Koutoukidis, Stainton & Hughson 2017).

 Delirium is a common postoperative complication, especially among older adults, and may increase the risk of morbidity and mortality (Xue et al. 2020).

 In addition to reducing the risk of postoperative delirium, individualised preoperative education may also increase recovery speed (Xue et al. 2020).